3.11 Current debates and reforms

 Securing skilled labour

 The problem of increasing skilled labour shortages occupies a central place in discussions on current labour market policy.
-On 12 October 2022, the federal government adopted its new skilled labour strategy (Fachkräftestrategie).
+On 12 October 2022, the federal government adopted its skilled labour strategy (Fachkräftestrategie).
 The federal government has introduced a raft of measures with its skilled labour strategy to support the efforts of companies and enterprises to attract and retain skilled workers.
 Vocational education is also gaining importance in this context.

 The Immigration Act for Skilled Workers (Fachkräfteeinwanderungsgesetz), which came into force on 1 March 2020, makes it easier for skilled workers from third countries to enter the labour market.
 The new law also offers people from abroad the opportunity to enter the country for up to six months for the purpose of looking for a training place.
 It is also possible to apply for a residence title for vocational training and, after successfully completing at least two years of qualified vocational training, a residence permit for employment.